elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 ```

 Similar sequence, just ending with `yarn cypress:open:ccs`, can be used for interactive test running via Cypress UI.

-Appending `--browser firefox` to the `yarn cypress:run:ccs` command above will run the tests on Firefox instead of Chrome.

 ## Debugging your test